vasusriram6/Semiconductor-Wafer-Defect-Classification/README.md

 This will open the app in a web browser.
 You can drag and drop wafer images and get the output results.
 Some sample wafer images are available in “data/extracted_samples” directory.
 These samples are extracted from data/wafer_test.pkl

 ### Additional information:
 The raw dataset is in archive.zip.
-It was extracted, put in "build/data/" directory and renamed as "wafer_maps.pkl" "wafer_train.pkl" and "wafer_test.pkl" were extracted based on split label "Testing" and "Training" in the raw dataset.
+It was extracted, put in "data/" directory and renamed as "wafer_maps.pkl" "wafer_train.pkl" and "wafer_test.pkl" were extracted based on split label "Testing" and "Training" in the raw dataset.
 The reason for the swap is because there were more samples with "Testing" label than "Training" label.
-The model evaluation metrics are saved in "evaluation score.txt"
+The model evaluation metrics are saved in "outputs/pkl_exp1/classification_report.csv"